Kindiras/PostGreSQL/README.md

 ## `Database`:
-   -it is an organized collection of data.
+   - it is an organized collection of data.
 ## 'Database Management System (DBMS)'
   - Special software program that helps users create and maintain a databse.
 ## SQL: